Urban Subbasins with Storm Sewer Interconnects

 Observing Pipe Profiles

+After defining the storm sewer model and running a simulation, it is important to review pipe profiles to visualize and validate overall storm sewer system performance.
 In GeoSTORM, the Profile Plot command allows the user to display stormwater pipe and ditch profile (long section) plots.
-A profile plot helps you:
+A profile plot helps you to:

 Refer to this article in our knowledge base to learn more about the Profile Plot command.

-Advantages of Storm Sewer Systems
+Advantages of Modeling Storm Sewer Systems

 The key benefits of modeling storm sewer systems include: